Where do cruise ships dock in Basseterre (or tender) @ googlemaps Port Zante Cruise Ship Terminal

 North and South Friars Beach

-Frigate's quieter neigbor, Friars, also possesses a ying and yang of beaches, North Friars Beach and South Friars Beach.
+Frigate's quieter neighbor, Friars, also possesses a ying and yang of beaches, North Friars Beach and South Friars Beach.
 On the southern, Caribbean Sea side, South Friars beach is a fabulous picture-perfect tropical beach.
 The turquoise water is calm and excellent for a gentle swim.
 There's a beach bar serving food and drinks.
 Alternatively, if you're a strong swimmer, and would like the excitement of some heavy Atlantic surf, head over to North Friars beach, just a stone's throw away.
 Situated two miles east of Basseterre.

 Wingfield Estate and Romney Manor